How advanced do I need to be?

 What kind and how much equipment should I bring?

-We?ll send you a checklist approximately 30 days before your event.
+We'll send you a checklist approximately 30 days before your event.
 But briefly, we believe lenses in the wide-angle to moderate telephoto range will be most useful.
 Some way to do close-ups is recommended as well.
-While we may not do a lot of flash photography, if you have a flash ? bring it.
-Bring lots of film (20 rolls), extra batteries and digital shooters ? don?t forget your memory cards.
+While we may not do a lot of flash photography, if you have a flash, bring it.
+Bring lots of memory cards, extra batteries, and a sturdy tripod is a must!
 We will send you a recommended list of equipment once you register for the workshop of your choice.

 What time do we start, where do we meet, and when does the workshop end?